Can Elderberry Help Treat the Cold and Flu?

 One good option is Gaia Herbs Rapid Relief Elderberry Syrup, pictured above, which is formulated for both adults and children over age 2.
 Take as directed.

 Another tasty option?
-Making elderberry tea or syrup at home.
+Making elderberry tea or elderberry syrup at home.
 You can buy dried berries online and boil them down with water into a syrup (add cinnamon sticks for added flavor), says Foroutan.
 Or, boil elderberries in a pot of water, strain, and drink as a tea.
 If you make syrup at home, cook it thoroughly and take a tablespoon daily.
 At the first sign of symptoms, bump it up to a tablespoon every two to three hours until you're feeling good again.
 Drink the dose straight or incorporate the syrup into unflavored seltzer for an immune-boosting mocktail.

 Elderberry is best used as part of an all-around immune-supporting lifestyle, says Foroutan.
 It can't replace healthy habits, so continue to eat your fruits and veggies, exercise regularly and wash your hands.
 Be well.